 To teach in today’s classroom, you need a solid foundation in skills that are woven into IUP’s family and consumer sciences program.
 These skills include creativity, critical thinking, and the ability to blend technology with classroom instruction.

 Transfer in credits from high school or a community college, or bring in your child development associate credential for nine IUP credits.

 Imagine Your Future

 Through your work as an educator, you’ll inspire others to overcome the challenges of living and working in today’s society.
-The demand for teachers is projected to grow eight percent from 2020 to 2030.
+The demand for teachers is projected to grow five percent from 2021 to 2031.